-An aneurysm is when a blood vessel inside the brain or heart becomes increased in size or takes on a balloon like appearance.
+An aneurysm is when a blood vessel inside the brain or heart becomes increased in size or takes on a balloon-like appearance.

-It can be caused by a weakening of the wall of the blood vessels involved.
+This potentially serious medical condition can be caused by a weakening of the wall of the blood vessels involved.

-The cause of the weakening of the wall can be induced by diseases or hereditary components.
+The cause of the weakening of the wall can be induced by a variety of different diseases or conditions and even can be caused by hereditary components.

 Two primary locations:

 – Other possible locations include popliteal in the venous system as well as other sites.